bysnupy/blog/kubernetes/ocp4__multus_practical_demo.md

-# How does Multus work on OpenShift 4 with Operator ?
+# How does Multus work on OpenShift ?

 ## Summary

 OpenShift v4 is an Operator-Managed platform and Multus CNI is also managed by the Cluster Network Operator(CNO).
 We will discuss how you should use it on your OpenShift cluster for your multiple networks.

-## Multus on OpenShift
+## Using Multus on OpenShift

-OpenShift manages the additional network definition of the Multus using the Cluster Network Operator(CNO) and its CustomResource(CR).
+OpenShift allows a pod to have multiple interfaces using Multus CNI that chains multiple plugins for the additional network attachment and management through the `NetworkAttachmentDefinition` object.
+In OpenShift case, the Cluster Network Operator(CNO) manages the `NetworkAttachmentDefinition` using CustomResource(CR).
 When you specify an additional network to the CNO CR, the CNO generates the `NetworkAttachmentDefinition` object automatically according to the CNO CR.
-But you should not manually edit the `NetworkAttachmentDefinition` that CNO manages, it may disrupt your additional network.

-Let's see how to construct the CR for defining additional network as in the following figure.
-You can see some details about limited plugins here, such as bridge, host-device, ipvlan, macvlan within main plugins due to my limited test resources.
-But it would be enough to make sense.
+Note that there are multiple network interface and IPAM(IP address management) options, and we should use network options appropriately for your use case.

 ```yaml
 apiVersion: operator.openshift.io/v1